-In applications like Figure 1 and Figure 3 where the LT6604-2.5 not only provides lowpass filtering but also level shifts the common mode voltage of the input signal, DC currents will be generated through the DC path between input and output terminals.
+Inapplications like Figure 1 and Figure 3 where the LT6604-5 not only provides lowpass filtering but also level shifts the common mode voltage of the input signal, DC currents will be generated through the DC path between input and output terminals.
 Minimize these currents to decrease power dissipation and distortion.

-Consider the application in Figure 3. $V{MID}$ sets the output common mode voltage of the 1st differential amplifier inside the LT6604-2.5 channel (see the "Block Diagram" section)

-at 2.5V.
-Since the input common mode voltage is near OV, there will be approximately a total of 2.5V drop across the series combination of the internal $1580\Omega$ feedback resistor and the external $402\Omega$ input resistor.
-The resulting 1.25mA common mode DC current in each input path, must be absorbed by the sources $V{IN}^+$ and $V{IN}^-$ . $V{OCM}$ sets the common mode output voltage of the 2nd differential amplifier inside the LT6604-2.5 channel, and therefore sets the common mode output voltage of the filter.
-Since, in the example of Figure 3, $V{OCM}$ differs from $V{MID}$ by 0.5V, an additional 625μA (312μA per side) of DC current will flow in the resistors coupling the 1st differential amplifier output stage to the filter output.
-Thus, a total of 3.125mA is used to translate the common mode voltages.
+Consider the application in Figure 3.
+V{MID} sets the output common mode voltage of the 1st differential amplifier inside the LT6604-5 (see the Block Diagram section) at 2.5V.
+Since the input common mode voltage is near OV, there will be approximately a total of 2.5V drop across the series combination of the internal 806Ω feedback resistor and the external 200 Ω input resistor.
+The resulting 2.5mA common mode DC current in each input path, must be absorbed by the sources V{IN}^+ and V{IN}^- .
+V{OCM} sets the common mode output voltage of the 2nd differential amplifier inside the LT6604-5 channel, and therefore sets the common mode output voltage of the filter.
+Since, in the example of Figure 3, V{OCM} differs from V{MID} by 0.5V, an additional 1.25mA (625μA per side) of DC current will flow in the resistors coupling the 1st differential amplifier output stage to the filter output.
+Thus, a total of 6.25mA is used to translate the common mode voltages.

 A simple modification to Figure 3 will reduce the DC common mode currents by 36%.
-If $V{MID}$ is shorted to $V{OCM}$ the common mode output voltage of both op amp stages will be 2V and the resulting DC current will be 2mA.
-Of course, by AC-coupling the inputs of Figure 3, the common mode DC current can be reduced to 625 $\mu$ A.
+If V{MID} is shorted to V{OCM} the common mode output voltage of both op amp stages will be 2V and the resulting DC current will be 4mA.
+Of course, by AC coupling the inputs of Figure 3 and shorting V{MID} to V{OCM} , the common mode DC current is eliminated.